oopsmonk/documentation/iota-access/1.0/tutorials/get-started.md

     ```

     ```
-    `SEED`: Your IOTA seed for sending transactions that contain policies `POSTGRES_PASSWORD`: Password for the database
+    SEED: Your IOTA seed for sending transactions that contain policies
+    POSTGRES_PASSWORD: Password for the database
-    `POSTGRES_USER`: Username of the database
+    POSTGRES_USER: Username of the database
-    `POSTGRES_DB`: Name of the database
+    POSTGRES_DB: Name of the database
     ```

 5. Start the Policy Store